NixOS/rfcs/rfcs/0166-nix-formatting.md

 ### Function declaration

 - The body of the function must not be indented relative to its first arguments.
-- Multiple ("simple") identifier arguments must be written onto the same line if admitted from on the line length limit.
+- A small number of ("simple") identifier arguments can be written onto the same line.
   - Otherwise they're each on their own line.
+  - The body may get absorbed here
 - Attribute set arguments must always start on a new line and they must not be mixed with identifier arguments.
   - If they have few attributes, the argument may be written on a single line
   - Otherwise each attribute must be on its own line with indentation, followed by a trailing comma.
+- Due to structural similarity and for consistency reasons, attribute set arguments with a default value follow the same rules as [bindings](#bindings).

 **Examples**